Breadcrumb

 Examinations and Tests

-- A joint fluid analysis (arthrocentesis) to see whether uric acid crystals are present.
+- A joint fluid analysis to look for uric acid crystals.
 This is the only certain way to diagnose gout.

 - A medical history and physical examination.